Record rains cause flash flooding in Tennessee; 4 dead - WTMJ

 Associated Press

-Heavy rains across Tennessee flooded homes and roads, prompting officials to rescue dozens of people from houses, apartments and vehicles.
+Torrential rains across Tennessee flooded homes and at least one church and left roads impassable, prompting dozens of people to be rescued in the Nashville area.
 Authorities said four bodies were found Sunday in the flood’s aftermath.

-A flash flood emergency was declared overnight by the National Weather Service in Nashville for the city, as well as Brentwood, Franklin and Mt.
-Juliet.

-“Major flash flooding is occurring with numerous roads, interstates, and homes flooded with water rescues ongoing!” the agency tweeted.
-“Please stay home and do not travel!”

-Police later said the bodies of a male and female were found in a wooded area near a Nashville homeless camp.

-Nashville recorded 5.75 inches (14.6 centimeters) of rain Saturday, the weather service said, setting a new record for the most rainfall in the city on a March day.
-It was also the fourth-wettest day in the city’s history.
-Almost another inch of rain fell after midnight.
+Nashville received more than 7 inches of rain, the second-highest two-day rainfall total ever recorded, Mayor John Cooper said at a news conference Sunday.

-Ebony Northern said heavy rain started pouring around midnight and a normally tame creek running through her Nashville apartment complex swiftly rose.
+Ebony Northern said a normally tame creek running through her Nashville apartment complex swiftly rose after heavy rain started late Saturday night.
 Within an hour or so, she could see some first-floor units in other parts of the complex being flooded.
-She said people evacuated to the second floor and she also heard calls for boats come in over the fire department scanner.
+She said people moved to the second floor and she also heard calls for boats come in over the fire department scanner.

 “The units are a mess.
 Some of the outside air conditioning units have floated off,” she said Sunday morning.